Why is time perception different for everyone?

 Mental health plays a factor in time perception

-People with depression often report a sense of time dragging, feeling that each moment takes longer.
-This can lead to feelings of boredom and a decreased sense of purpose.
-Anxiety can cause the time to appear to move more quickly or slowly, depending on the individual.
-In some cases, time can seem to slow down during periods of heightened anxiety, while in others, it can seem to move more quickly in an effort to escape the anxiety-provoking situation.
+Individuals experiencing depression often describe a sensation of time crawling, as if each moment lingers.
+This can result in feelings of ennui and a diminished sense of purpose.
+Anxiety, on the other hand, can cause time to seem either accelerated or decelerated, depending on the person.
+In certain instances, time might appear to slow down during moments of heightened anxiety, while in others, it might seem to hasten in an attempt to evade the anxiety-inducing situation.

 Environmental factors